awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 1. Verify that your kernel supports hibernation and update the kernel if necessary\.

-1. If your AMI doesn't include the agent, install the agent using the following command:
+1. If your AMI doesn't include the agent, install the agent using the following command\.

    ```
    sudo yum update; sudo yum install hibagent